Stabilization approaches for the hyperelastic immersed boundary method for problems of large-deformation incompressible elasticity: Benchmarks

 \subsection{Cook's Membrane}

 Cook's membrane is a classical plane strain problem involving a swept and tapered quadrilateral.
-The dimensions of the solid domain are shown in figure (\ref{cooks}) This benchmark was first proposed by Cook \etal~\cite{RDCook1974} and is common in testing numerical methods for incompressible elasticity.
-An upward loading traction $\boldsymbol{T}$ is applied to the right side, and the left hand is fixed in place; see figure ($\ref{cooks}$).
+The dimensions of the solid domain and overall problem specification are shown in Figure (\ref{cooks}).
+This benchmark was first proposed by Cook \etal~\cite{RDCook1974} and is common in testing numerical methods for incompressible elasticity.
+An upward loading traction is applied to the right side, and the left hand is fixed in place; see Figure ($\ref{cooks}$).
 All other structural boundaries have stress-free boundary conditions applied.
-The upward traction is given as $\boldsymbol{T} = (0.0, 6.25)^T $~Pa.
-The $y$-displacement of the top right corner is measured at $T_{\text{f}} = 35$ s.
-The load time was $T_{\text{l}} = 14$ s.
-The neo-Hookean material model, equations ($\ref{nh_energy}$) -- ($\ref{nh_stress_dev}$), is used with a shear modulus of $\mus = 83.3333$ Pa; this value is equivalent to using a Young's modulus of $E = 250 $~Pa when $\nus = \frac{1}{2}$.
-The computational domain is $\Omega = [0, 10]^2$ m.
-The numbers of solid degrees of freedom (DOF) range from $m = 25$ to $m = 4225$.\\ Results for this benchmark are summarized in figures ($\ref{cooks_disp}$) and ($\ref{cooks_area}$).
-As shown in figure ($\ref{cooks_disp}$), most cases converge to the benchmark solution.
+The upward traction is given as $6.25 $~$\frac{\text{dyn}}{\text{cm}^2}$.
+The $y$-displacement of the top right corner is measured at $T_{\text{f}} = 50$ s.
+The load time is $T_{\text{l}} = 20$ s.
+The neo-Hookean material model, equations ($\ref{nh_energy}$) -- ($\ref{nh_stress_dev}$), is used with a shear modulus of $G = 83.3333$ $\frac{\text{dyn}}{\text{cm}^2}$; this value is equivalent to using a Young's modulus of $E = 250 $~$\frac{\text{dyn}}{\text{cm}^2}$ if $\nu = \frac{1}{2}$.
+Damping is set to $\eta = 4.16667 \, \frac{\text{g}}{\text{s}}$ for this test.
+The computational domain is $\Omega = [0, L]^2$ with $L = 10 \, \text{cm}$.
+The numbers of solid DOF range from $m = 25$ to $m = 4225$.
+As was the case for the compressed block benchmark, we use a sequence of meshes that yields the same node locations for all element types considered.\\ Deformations and results for this benchmark are shown in Figures ($\ref{cm}$) -- ($\ref{cooks_area}$).
+Figure ($\ref{cm}$) shows the deformations of the structure along with the elemental Jacobian determinant $J$.
+Note that, at least qualitatively, the deformation in the unmodified and unstabilized case is unphysical; see Figure ($\ref{cm}$d).
+We emphasize that the case of unmodified invariants and zero volumetric energy are the only cases in which this unphysical behavior is observed.
+Figure (\ref{cm_dev}) demonstrates that the deviatoric stresses for the IB computations are in agreement with those from the FE method when modified invariants and volumetric stabilization are used.
+As shown in Figure ($\ref{cooks_disp}$), most cases converge to the benchmark solution.
 With values of $\nus$ close to $\frac{1}{2}$, the solution exhibits volumetric locking as in a typical displacement based FE formulation.
-Note the unmodified case in the final row of plots in figure (\ref{cooks_disp}) and that the displacement of the single point of interest converges under mesh refinement for these cases.
-However, it can be observed that qualitatively the deformation of the entire mesh is unphysical; see figure ($\ref{cm}$D).
-We emphasize that the case of unmodified invariants and zero volumetric energy are the only cases in which this unphysical behavior is observed. \\ Figure (\ref{cooks_area}) shows the percent change in the total area of the mesh after deformation.
+Note the unmodified case in the final row of plots in Figure (\ref{cooks_disp}) and that the displacement of the single point of interest does not seem to behave well for these cases. \\ Figure (\ref{cooks_area}) shows the percent change in the total area of the mesh after deformation.
 It is clear that the modified invariants and deviatoric projection yield improved results in terms of global area conservation in comparison to the unmodified invariants.
-This effect becomes more pronounced as the bulk modulus is decreased.
-It may appear as though the modified invariants and deviatoric projection cases have zero volume change, but this is \emph{not} the case.
-The percent change in total volume for all elements considered ranged between $.10 \%$ and $.000021 \%$ for modified invariants and between $.10 \%$ and $0 \%$ for the deviatoric projection.
-For the unmodified cases, this range was between $7.45 \%$ and $.000065 \%$.
-These ranges account for change in area in an absolute sense, whereas the plots display whether the change in area was a gain or loss.
+This effect becomes more pronounced as the numerical bulk modulus is decreased.
+It may appear as though the modified invariants and deviatoric projection cases have zero volume change, but this is not the case.
+The percent change in total volume for all elements considered rang between $.000021 \%$ and $.10 \%$ for modified invariants and between $0 \%$ and $.10 \%$ for the deviatoric projection.
+For the unmodified cases, this range was between $.000065 \%$ and $7.45 \%$.